Bira/octopus-carnival/_drafts/wir-tnv-dythans-legion.md

 occupants.

 As a construct, the tower has two attacks.
-The **Dragon's Head** shoots small fireballs (Area 1 within 20) that deal immediate and ongoing fire damage, half on a miss.
+The **Dragon's Head** shoots fireballs (Area 1 within 20) that deal immediate and ongoing fire damage, half on a miss.
 And it can **Crush** with its move action, which allows it to make attacks against any creatures whose spaces it enters during the move.

 When the tower drops to 0 HP, it **Collapses**, making an attack vs. the Reflex of every occupant that deals heavy damage and knocks them prone on a hit.
 The